Top Medical Malpractice Attorney

 1. Failure to Diagnose

-Failure to accurately diagnose a medical condition can result in several rounds of additional and very costly treatment.
+Failure to accurately diagnose a medical condition can result in several rounds of additional and costly treatment.
 In some cases, patients may be deprived of solutions that could have been life-saving.

 2. Failure to Warn of a Known Dangerous Condition